yjjuan/feedsnet/README.md

-# Feednet
+# Feedsnet
 <br> Direct Link to web app https://feednet.herokuapp.com
 ## Goal of this work
-<br> Build dashboard from RSS feed of academic journal to identify hot spot and whitespace of technology landscape
+<br> Build dashboard from RSS feeds from academic journal to identify hot spot and whitespace of technology landscape
 ## What is feednet?
 How to interpret this network?
 * Tracking keywords of interest, and interesting journal
 * Visualizing co-occurence between keyword and published papers